Surefront at NRF: Retail’s Big Show

 Comparing PLM Software and B2B Wholesale Marketplaces

-B2B software is where both Product Lifecycle Management software and Wholesale Marketplace solutions fit in.
+B2B software is where both Product Lifecycle Management software and B2B Wholesale Marketplaces come in.
 Though the two have substantial impacts upon how suppliers and retailers develop and source products, each platform has its own set of benefits with very little overlap.
 Somehow along the way, the retail industry has blurred the lines between PLM software and B2B Wholesale Marketplaces, assuming the two are nearly one in the same.

 This assumption is false.

 With the growing sophistication of Product Lifecycle Management software (particularly Surefront's PLM function), it has become an increasingly robust suite of tools for both brands and retailers to develop products and bring them to market.
 B2B Wholesale Marketplaces, which serve users in a broader yet shallower capacity, are often compared to PLM providers.
 This is like comparing apples to oranges.
 Or maybe, seeds to apples.
 Let’s dive a little deeper to draw the line between PLM Software and B2B Marketplace technology.
 Here’s what we’ll go over:

 - How is Next Generation PLM Different?